jgamper/bruteforceimagination/_pages/about.md

 Currently a PhD student at [Tissue Image Analytics lab](https://warwick.ac.uk/fac/sci/dcs/research/tia/) at The University of Warwick, funded by [Philips](https://www.philips.co.uk/healthcare/solutions/pathology).
-Meanwhile, also a senior scientist at [Cervest Ltd.](https://cervest.earth/), where I build machine learning tools for earth sciences, and help shaping a research driven company.
+Previously, a senior scientist at [Cervest Ltd.](https://cervest.earth/), where I built machine learning tools for earth sciences, and helped shaping a research driven company.
+Now a machine learning team lead at [Vinted](https://www.vinted.com/) and a board member at [Artificial Intelligence Association of Lithunia](https://lithuania.ai/).

 My aim is to be useful not just as a sciency-entrepreneur and a citizen, but also as a mentor or mentee.